learn-co-curriculum/building-responsive-sites/README.md

 [Internet Explorer
 6](https://developer.microsoft.com/en-us/microsoft-edge/ie6countdown/#).
-Graceful degradation is the practice of designing a web page for modern browsers, but providing 'fall back' versions, alternative designs that have less features, but still provide a good experience.
+Graceful degradation is the practice of designing a web page for modern browsers, but providing fallback versions: alternative designs that have fewer features, but still provide a good experience.
 Unless your website needs the latest and coolest functionality, it is often a good idea to provide some alternatives.
 Fully embracing graceful degradation may mean designing your website to work even without JavaScript or CSS, using the older, most compliant HTML.

 ## Explain Progressive Enhancement

 Just as with mobile-up and desktop-down, progressive enhancement is the same as graceful degradation, but in the opposite direction.
 Progressive enhancement means first designing your website to function at its most basic, then upscaling the functionality if the user's browser can handle it.